 8. Invest regularly

 The evidence is in.
-Investors putting their money into the FTSE All-Share index steadily over months and years end up doing better than the snipers sitting on the sidelines waiting to jump in on the dips.
+Investors putting their money into the UK stock market index steadily over months and years end up doing better than the snipers sitting on the sidelines waiting to jump in on the dips.

 This is because, while the market-timers hold their cash away from the market, they aren’t getting that sweet sweet compounding effect their regularly investing cousins are enjoying.